tamariam/salon-appointments/README.md

 ## Credits
 - Code institute for the deployment terminal.
 - Relyed on W3school, ChatGPt and MDN for general references throughout the project.
+## General Reference
+- I plan to improve the application's functionality by prompting users to return to the menu if they attempt to book on weekends, past dates, or choose invalid time options.